kamilrybacki/PPEAgent/README.md

 **Hint**: If you want to test out passing the configuration file to the container, you can use the provided `example.cfg` file in the repository root directory.
 Be sure to run the Docker container from the repository root path (there are some relative paths in the configuration file). 😉

+### Endpoints

+The application exposes right now a small set of API endpoints for fetching data from PPEAgent.
+All of the subpaths presented below are relative to Your deployment root path (`AGENT_ROOT_PATH`):

+* (GET) `/` - returns a micro HTML welcome page,
+* (GET) `/energy/info` - provides Basi information about querying energy consumption data,
+* (GET) `/energy/query` - main endpoints for fetching data from Your meter.
+This endpoints uses the following query parameters:
+  * `date` - the target date for which you want to obtain measurements (in `[DAY]-[MONTH]-[YEAR]` format,
+  * `period` - the magnitute of measurement period (accepted values: `day`, `week`, `month` or `year`).

+Optionally, you can provide the following parameters:

+* `limit` - the maximum number of measurements to return, starting from the most recent one (default: fetches all existing data),
+* `cost` - the cost of the energy unit (kWh) in a chosen currency - the API will return the cost of the energy consumed in the specified currency (default: shows measurements in kWh).

+The data is returned according to aggregation rules defined in *MojLicznik* application i.e. based on which period the requested date lies in.

+For example, if Your date lies in the 14th week of the year and chosen period type is weekly (`?period=week`) the data for the WHOLE 14th WEEK is RETURNED (or at least it looks like so 🤷)

 [FastAPI]: https://fastapi.tiangolo.com/
 [Uvicorn]: https://www.uvicorn.org/